Pedro-Velazquez/knowledge-base/engineering/ddd.md

 ### System Metaphor

 Software designs tend to be very abstract and hard to grasp.
-Developers and users alik e need tangible ways to understand the system and share a view of the system as a whole.
+Developers and users alike need tangible ways to understand the system and share a view of the system as a whole.
 On one level, metaphor runs so deeply in the way we think that it pervades every design.
 Systems have “layers” that “lay on top” of each other.
 They have “kernels” at their “centers.”
 But sometimes a metaphor comes along that can convey the central theme of a whole design and provide a shared understanding among all team members.
 When this happens, the system is actually shaped by the metaphor.
 A developer will make design decisions consistent with the System Metaphor.
 This consistency will enable other developers to interpret the many parts of a complex system in terms of the same metaphor.
 The developers and experts have a reference point in discussions that may be more concrete than the model itself.

 A System Metaphor is a loose, easily understood, large-scale structure that it is harmonious with the object paradigm.
 Because the System Metaphor is only an analogy to the domain anyway, different models can map to it in an approximate way, which allows it to be applied in multiple Bounded Contexts, helping to coordinate work between them.

 When a concrete analogy to the system emerges that captures the imagination of team members and seems to lead think ing in a useful direction, adopt it as a large-scale structure.
 Organize the design around this metaphor and absorb it into the Ubiquitous Language.
 The System Metaphor should both facilitate communication about the system and guide development of it.
 This increases consistency in different parts of the system, potentially even across different Bounded Contexts.
 But because all metaphors are inexact, continually reexamine the metaphor for overextension or inaptness, and be ready to drop it if it gets in the way.

 ### Responsability layers

 When each individual object has handcrafted responsibilities, there are no guidelines, no uniformity, and no ability to handle large swaths of the domain together.
 To give coherence to a large model, it is useful to impose some structure on the assignment of those responsibilities.

 Look at the conceptual dependencies in your model and the varying rates and sources of change of different parts of your domain.
 If you identify natural strata in the domain, cast them as broad abstract responsibilities.
 These responsibilities should tell a story of the high-level purpose and design of your system.
 Refactor the model so that the responsibilities of each domain object, Aggregate, and Module fit neatly within the responsibility of one layer.

 ### Pluggable component framework

-W hen a variety of applications have to interoperate, all based on the same abstractions but designed independently, translations between multiple Bounded Contexts limit integration.
+When a variety of applications have to interoperate, all based on the same abstractions but designed independently, translations between multiple Bounded Contexts limit integration.
 A Shared Kernel is not feasible for teams that do not work closely together.
 Duplication and fragmentation raise costs of development and installation, and interoperability becomes very difficult.

 Distill an Abstract Core of interfaces and interactions and create a framework that allows diverse implementations of those interfaces to be freely substituted.
 Lik ewise, allow any application to use those components, so long as it operates strictly through the interfaces of the Abstract Core.
 High-level abstractions are identified and shared across the breadth of the system; specialization occurs in Modules.
 The central hub of the application is an Abstract Core within a Shared Kernel.
 But multiple Bounded Contexts can lie behind the encapsulated component interfaces, so that this structure can be especially convenient when many components are coming from many different sources, or when components are encapsulating preexisting software for integration.

 ## Essentials for Startegic Design Decision Making